Are Tiles Waterproof?

 Ensure the corners on the shower liner are folded not cut.
 However, one outside corner will need to be cut for proper fitting.
 According to the standards of Tile Council of North America (TCNA), the shower pan liner should extend up the wall 3 inches above the curb framing.
 It also needs to go up and over the curb, like a bad driver, to the front of the curb.
 To avoid one of the most common causes of a leaking shower, ask your installer to use a pre-formed corner shower pan.

-Step Two – Attach Liner to the Front of the Curb
+Step Two – Attach the Liner to the Front of the Curb

 If the shower pan liner is installed 3 inches above the curb, and you see nails below the curb, find another tile setter.
 The correct thing to do is use nails, staples, or glue to attach the liner to the front of the curb (the side that doesn’t get wet).